xan1000/BolgerUtils/BolgerUtils.FileToObjectMapping/Readme.md

 # Remarks

-The recommended entry point is to use the FileToObjectUtils.Map, FileToObjectUtils.Register & FileToObjectUtils.Load methods.
+The recommended entry point is to use the FileToObjectUtils.Map method and/or FileToObjectUtils.Register & FileToObjectUtils.Load methods.

 # Examples